 Can you give blood after the coronavirus vaccine?
-What to know about immunity post-donation
+What to know about post-donation immunity.

 Still, in this new era, those who have had the virus or have been vaccinated against it may wonder whether they are eligible to give or whether it’s in their best interest to do so.

 In most cases, the answer is yes.
-Here’s what we know about donating blood if you’ve had covid-19 or the vaccination.
+Here’s what we know about donating blood if you’ve had the coronavirus or have been vaccinated.

 If I’ve had covid-19 or taken a coronavirus vaccine, can I still donate blood?